TechnicallyWeb3/wttp/README.md

 - 404: Not Found
 - 405: Method Not Allowed
 - 416: Range Not Satisfiable
-- 505: HTTP Version Not Supported
+- 505: WTTP Version Not Supported

 ### Data Structures
 - DataPoints: Atomic storage units